Custom Parts

 </h:selectOneMenu>

-In this example choosing a new option from the select menu will refresh all other form components.
-The customFormComponents
+In this example choosing a new option from the select menu will refresh all other form components on the current page.

-If you just want to update the elements of the custom form you can refere to the custom forms section by the binding customFormComponents
+If you just want to update the elements within the custom form you can refer to the custom form only by the customFormComponents binding:

 <h:selectOneMenu value="#{workitem.item['myselection']}">